PhD-Toolbox-course/2018_PhD_Toolbox_course/index.md

 All of the software required for this Data Carpentry workshop will be installed on the computers at our training venue.

-However, if you want to use your own laptop, you will need working copies of the described software.
+However, if you want to use your own laptop, you will need working copies of the described software (R, RStudio, Git).
 Please make sure to install everything (or at least to download the installers) before the start of your workshop.
 We encourage participants to bring their own laptops to insure the proper setup of tools for an efficient workflow once you leave the workshop.